hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 **Linked JVMs.** Conveyor always bundles a specialized JVM created using `jlink`.
 That's why Java 8 isn't supported (if you need support for Java 8 please [let us know](mailto:contact@hydraulic.software)).
 Linking is primarily a size and startup time optimization: it gets rid of parts of the JDK you don't need, and linked modules get incorporated into the single `modules` file which uses an more optimized format called "jimage".
 Classes can be loaded more quickly and take up less space when processed this way.
 You can use the `jimage` command line tool in any JDK to view the contents of a `modules` file.

-**Modular JARs.** Conveyor will link a JAR that provides a `module-info.class` into the bundled JVM as long as it doesn't depend on any auto-modules.
-As a consequence those JARs won't be found in the app data directory - only JARs on the classpath will be placed there.
+**Modular JARs.** Conveyor will link a JAR that provides a `module-info.class` into the bundled JVM as long as it doesn't depend on any auto-modules and isn't excluded (see below).
+As a consequence those JARs won't be found in the app data directory, only JARs on the classpath will be placed there.
 Conveyor always puts automatic modules (those that declare a module name in their manifest) as ordinary classpath JARs.
-At this time you cannot control whether modules are linked or placed on the classpath, except by pre-processing JARs to add or remove `module-info.class` files.
-So: Explicit modules are always put on the module path and linked, other JARs never are.

 **Automatic dependency detection.** A modern JDK comes with many modules that your app probably doesn't use.
 The `jdeps` tool tries to figure out what JDK modules a non-modular JAR needs by doing static analysis of the bytecode.
-Conveyor uses `jdeps` automatically whenever it finds a pseudo-module called `detect` in the `app.jvm.modules` list, and the default list contains only `detect`.
+Conveyor uses `jdeps` automatically whenever it finds an entry of `detect` in the `app.jvm.modules` list, and the default list contains only `detect`.

-JDeps will look for both usage of JDK modules, and also internal packages.
-The output of `jdeps` _is a guess_.
-You may need to correct these types of mistake:
+You may need to correct the automatically inferred module path in some cases:

-1. It might miss the usage of modules if they're only accessed by reflection/ServiceLoader, or by languages that aren't bytecode languages.
+1. If a JDK module is missed because it's only accessed by reflection/ServiceLoader, or by languages that aren't bytecode languages.
-2. It might pull in modules that you don't actually need, because some obscure feature of a library you use happens to need it but you never actually use that library feature.
+2. If a JDK module is pulled in but isn't really required by your app, typically because some obscure feature of a library you use happens to need it but you never actually use that library feature.
-2. It might not notice the usage of internal APIs, if done via reflection.
+3. If your app contains code that violates module boundaries, and you don't want to fix it by adding `--add-opens` flags to the JVM options.

 As an example of point (2) the popular JNA library will pull in all of Swing, because it has a utility function to get the native window handle of an AWT window.
 If you don't use Swing then this is just pointless bloat.

-Both problems are easy to fix.
+Problems are easy to fix.
 If a module is missed, just add it to the `app.jvm.modules` list.
-If you know you won't hit the codepath that requires a module, get rid of it by adding the module name prefixed with `-`.
-Like this:
+If you want to get rid of a JDK module or move a module onto the classpath, add the module name prefixed with `-` like this:

 ```
 app {